PermanentWave/SetTopAndBottomButtons/README.md

 # What's this?
 Set Top and Bottom buttons on your browser.
-This script is used on AdGuard Pro for Android as Extension.
+This script can be used on AdGuard Pro for Android as Extension.

 # License
 MIT License